-You can roll back a vCenter Server Appliance upgrade by using the User Interface.
-For information about how to roll back a vCenter Server Appliance, see the vSphere Upgrade documentation.
+You can roll back a vCenter Server instance upgrade by using the GUI.
+For information about how to roll back a vCenter Server instance, see the vCenter Server Upgrade documentation.

-After the upgrade of your appliance you can check the appliance type, domain registration, appliance services, their state and health status by using the API.
-For information about how to verify whether the upgrade of your vCenter Server Appliance is successful, see the vSphere Upgrade documentation.
+After the upgrade you can check the vCenter Server instance type, domain registration, services, their state and health status by using the API.
+For information about how to verify whether the upgrade of your vCenter Server instance is successful, see the vCenter Server Upgrade documentation.

-Table 6-5 shows operations that you can perform to upgrade your appliance.
+Table 5-5.
+User Operations shows operations that you can perform to upgrade your vCenter Server instance.

-Operation Description Operations for Upgrading Check You can validate the upgrade spec before you run the upgrade process.
-If the appliance is in the INITIALIZED state, you can run the validation.
+Operation Description Operations for upgrading Get the state of the vCenter Server instance You can get the state of the vCenter Serverinstance before, during and after the upgrade process.
+For information about the HTTP requests for diagnostic and deferring the transfer of historical data, see HTTP Requests for Upgrade Stage 2.
+Check You can validate the upgrade spec before you run the upgrade process.
+If the vCenter Server instance is in the INITIALIZED state, you can run the validation.
 The operation runs upgrade pre-checks.
 You can check the errors, warnings, and status data structures before you run the upgrade process.
 For information about the HTTP requests for upgrading, see HTTP Requests for Upgrade Stage 2.
-Note If you want to transfer the historical data of your vCenter Server Appliance, the upgrade spec must include a history spec.
-For information about how to transfer the historical data of your vCenter Server Appliance, see the Historical Data Transfer chapter.
-Start If the appliance is in an INITIALIZED state, you can run the upgrade process.
-If errors appear during the upgrade, you can download the vCenter Server Appliance support bundle.
+Start If the vCenter Server instance is in an INITIALIZED state, you can run the upgrade process.
+If errors appear during the upgrade, you can download the vCenter Server support bundle.
 For information about the HTTP requests for upgrading, see HTTP Requests for Upgrade Stage 2.
-Get If the appliance is in a CONFIGURED state, you can get the specthat is used for upgrading.
-For information about the HTTP requests for upgrading, see Operations for getting and answering a question HTTP Requests for Upgrade Stage 2.
-Get You can get the raised question.
-If you set the Upgrade.auto_answer to true, the upgrade process will be in a silent mode and the appliance does not generate questions.
+Get If the vCenter Server instance is in a CONFIGURED state, you can get the spec that is used for upgrading.
+For information about the HTTP requests for upgrading, see HTTP Requests for Upgrade Stage 2.
+Operations for getting and answering a question

+Operation Description Get You can get the raised question.
+If you set the Upgrade.auto_answer to true, the upgrade process will be in a silent mode and the vCenter Serverinstance does not generate questions.
+It uses default answers and you should not provide an answer.
+For information about the HTTP requests for getting and answering a question, see HTTP Requests for Upgrade Stage 2.
+Answer You can provide an answer to the raised question.
+The available answers for the upgrading are OK, CANCEL, YES,NO, ABORT, RETRY, and IGNORE.
+The answer depends on the type of the question.
+If you set the Upgrade.auto_answer to true, the upgrade process will be in a silent mode and the vCenter Serverinstance does not generate questions.
 It uses default answers and you should not provide an answer.
 For information about the HTTP requests for getting and answering a question, see HTTP Requests for Upgrade Stage 2.